 The General Assembly defines the general strategy of the Association and elects the Directors serving on the Executive Committee, as well as other unpaid Officers, including the chairpersons of any working committee.

 A number of committees, comprising representatives of IPA members, shape and steer the key policy issues of IPA.

 There are three Permanent Committees, which work according to guidelines adopted by the General Assembly in April 2016.

-Other member-led bodies are the Literacy and Book Industry Policy Committee, the Educational Publishers Forum and the Anti-Piracy Working Group.
+Other member-led bodies are the Inclusive Publishing and Literacy Committee, the Educational Publishers Forum and the Anti-Piracy Working Group.